realm/realm-swift/doc/index.md

 	RLMRealm *realm = [RLMRealm defaultRealm];

-Or which persists to a file at a provided path:
+or which persists to a file at a provided path:

 	RLMRealm *realm = [RLMRealm realmWithPath:filePath];